Massachusetts Residential Lease Agreement

 Every Residential Lease Agreement in Massachusetts should include the following important provisions: identification of the lessor and lessee, a complete description of the rental property, the lease term and rent amount, security deposit terms including the amount and return deadline (30 days in Massachusetts), late fee policies that comply with state limits, utility responsibilities, rules regarding pets, smoking, and occupancy limits, maintenance and repair obligations, right of entry provisions, termination and renewal terms, and all state-required disclosures.

 Massachusetts law requires landlords to disclose lead paint disclosure and massachusetts lead paint law certificate of compliance or letter of interim control, security deposit receipt: landlord must provide written receipt within 30 days of receiving deposit, statement of condition: written list of existing damage within 10 days of tenancy start, fire/casualty insurance: landlord must disclose whether they carry fire insurance and the insurer name on written request, last month's rent receipt required; interest at 5% annually must be paid on last month's rent held.
 Security deposit statute (M.G.L. c.
-186, § 15B) is among the strictest in the US - failure to comply can result in treble damages plus attorney's fees.
+186, § 15B) is among the strictest in the US, failure to comply can result in treble damages plus attorney's fees.

 How to Complete a Massachusetts Residential Lease Agreement